 A great and affordable option is the Petmade Booda Dome that can protect your cat’s toilet business.
-You can check today’s price and customer reviews by clicking here!
+You can check today’s price and customer reviews by No products found.

 Of course, it’s not all bad, and for many pet parents out there this lifestyle works, but I’m sure they’ll also tell you that they had to put a lot of effort into it.

 Just like this happy cat and dog family!

 The last point I want to make is that, no matter how many pets you want to have you need to think about your own limits, and of course, you need to think about your existing cats and how well they will be able to handle a new cat and a dog, or just a dog.

 Can Three Cats Live In A Small Apartment?

 As I’ve already mentioned above, cats don’t necessarily require a ton of space, some of them are happy to spend all of their time in one room and some cat parents don’t have more than one room to offer.

 Of course, a tiny apartment might not be the best deal for three cats, but it doesn’t mean you can’t make it work.

 You’ll have to figure out how you can have three to four litter boxes available in your apartment.
 One way is to get litter boxes that are suitable for small apartments, like top entry, or corner litter boxes.
 You can also use litter box enclosures to hide the litter boxes and use them as additional storage space.

 With limited space, you can also add more “room” by adding cat shelves on certain walls.
 Cats love to observe things from up above and with enough shelves and extra tall cat trees, your cats will have more vertical territory and space.